robusta-dev/krr/README.md

 krr simple -n default -n ingress-nginx
 ```

-It also supports regex matches that requires permission/RBAC in listing namespaces in target cluster
+The -n flag also supports regex matches like -n kube-.*.
+To use regexes, you must have permissions to list namespaces in the target cluster.

 ```sh
 krr simple -n default -n 'ingress-.*'